gl-inet/docs3.x/docs/app/ddns.md

 As show above, click "Processed to xxxxxxx.glddns.com (unsafe)".

-After you enable HTTPS Remote Access, you can access Admin Panel anywhere by your DDNS url.
+After you enable HTTPS Remote Access, you can access Admin Panel anywhere by your DDNS url of https, e.g. `https://xxxxxxx.glddns.com`.
+If you use port forward, you should be access like `https://xxxxxxx.glddns.com:YourExternalPort`.

 ## 6) SSH Remote Access